Where to get dessert in the Theatre District

 M&M's World

 Where else in the world can you get custom M&Ms with any phrase you want printed on them?
-That's just one of the unique experiences at this massive store that immerses people in the world of the beloved chocolate candy.
+That's just one of the unique experiences at M&M's World, a massive store that immerses people in the world of the beloved chocolate candy.
 For dessert, beeline to the two-story "color wall," which dispenses every M&M flavor imaginable.
 Fill a bag with them (the store charges by the pound) and take them to your show.

-Address: 1600 Broadway on the corner of 48th Street Price: $
+Address: 1600 Broadway on the corner of 48th Street

 Nearby theatres: Palace Theatre, Walter Kerr Theatre, Longacre Theatre, Al Hirschfeld Theatre, James Earl Jones Theatre, Lena Horne Theatre, Barrymore Theatre, Samuel J. Friedman Theatre, Richard Rodgers Theatre, Lunt-Fontanne Theatre